Discover top website trends and insights for 2025

 Simplified is an all-in-one marketing tool that features a free design tool, video editor, AI writer, content calendar, and animation maker.

-Their no-code design tool lets you design ads, social media posts, invitations, videos, and more.
-It’s like Canva, but for designers who want to tell a story using their designs.
+Their no-code design tool lets you design ads, social media posts, invitations, and videos.
+It’s like Canva, but for designers who want to tell a story using their visuals.

-Simplified also has a suite of AI marketing tools and templates you can use to speed up the content and design process.
+Simplified also has a suite of AI marketing tools and templates you can use to speed up your content and design process.

 17. Bravo Studio

 Bravo Studio is a no-code mobile app builder for iOS and Android.
-Similar to Webflow, their tool allows you to design and develop at the same time.
+Similar to Webflow, it allows you to design and develop at the same time.

-In combination with a user interface design tool like Figma or Adobe XD, you can use Bravo Studio to import your designs with a real backend and publish an app on the App Store or Google Play Store.
+Combined with Figma or Adobe XD, you can import your designs, link them to a real backend, and publish an app on the App Store or Google Play.
+This is a powerful tool for designers who want to turn mobile app prototypes into full-blown releases.

 18. DesignerUp

-DesignerUp is a platform where designers can learn UI/UX and product design online.
-This design resource is trusted by students at companies like Asana, Google, Figma, and more.
+DesignerUp is a platform where you can learn UI/UX and product design online.
+Trusted by students at companies like Asana, Google, and Figma, it offers a range of educational resources.

 19. Overflow

-When designing a website or app, it’s important to map out your user flow.
-Overflow is a design tool that lets you do just that.
+When designing a website or app, it’s important to map out user flows.
+Overflow is a design tool that lets you create flow diagrams that clarify how users interact with each step.

 20. WebGradients

-WebGradients is a website dedicated to curating the best gradients on the web.
-It’s a great resource for any designer looking to add a gradient to their website or design.
+WebGradients is dedicated to curating some of the best gradients on the web.
+It’s a fantastic resource for designers wanting vibrant gradient backgrounds or graphics.

 Looking to get started?
-Check out the best color combinations for your next design project — and then head over to WebGradients.
+Check out the best color combinations for your next project, then explore WebGradients for inspiration.

 21. SystemFlow